mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 ### The `App()` function

-After the imports, we have a function named `App()`.
-Whereas most of the JavaScript community prefers {{Glossary("camel_case", "lower camel case")}} names like `helloWorld`, React components use Pascal case (or upper camel case) variable names, like `HelloWorld`, to make it clear that a given JSX element is a React component, and not a regular HTML tag.
-If you were to rename the `App()` function to `App()`, your browser would show you an error.
+After the imports, we have a function named `App()`, which defines the structure of the `App` component.
+Whereas most of the JavaScript community prefers {{Glossary("camel_case", "lower camel case")}} names like `helloWorld`, React components use Pascal case (or upper camel case) variable names, like `HelloWorld`, to make it clear that a given JSX element is a React component and not a regular HTML tag.
+If you were to rename the `App()` function to `app()`, your browser would throw an error.

 Let's look at `App()` more closely.